vinzent/jira-rpm/README.md

 # Atlassian Jira package for CentOS, RHEL & Fedora

-The spec file creates 2 packages:
+The spec file creates these packages:

 * jira-software-plain: the application
-* jira-software: depends on jira-software-plain and adds systemd service integration
+* jira-software: depends adds systemd service and SELinux integration
+* jira-software-openjdk: as jira-software but depend on opendjk (only Oracle Java is supported by Atlassian)
+* jira-software-selinux: selinux policy for jira

 ## What is where?